the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 };
 ~~~~~~~

 Personally I like to group the exports at the end of the file whenever a file grows too much in size.
 However, when there are only a few things exported from a file, I like to keep them inline.
-Now, after we have talked about exports, let's discuss how to import a variable in the *main.js* file:
+Next, after we have talked about exports, let's discuss how to import a variable in the *main.js* file:

 {title="main.js",lang="javascript"}
 ~~~~~~~